sdayman/csp-tool/README.md

 ## D1 Database Setup

-Use the following SQL command to set up the `new_csp_reports` table in your D1 database:
+Use the following SQL command to set up the `csp_reports` table in your D1 database:

 ```
-CREATE TABLE new_csp_reports (
+CREATE TABLE csp_reports (
   hostname TEXT NOT NULL,
   document_uri TEXT NOT NULL,
   blocked_uri TEXT NOT NULL,